SlamTheDragon/slam-react-basic/README.md

 ## Flow and Design

-Here is my basic workflow/design in this template
+Here is my basic workflow/design for this template

 - **STYLING** (All Styles are referenced from the parent file.
 No inline/local css/scss files beside component.)